kubiks-inc/otel/packages/otel-drizzle/README.md

 ## Supported Frameworks

-Works with any TypeScript/JavaScript framework and Node.js runtime that Drizzle supports including:
+Works with any TypeScript framework and Node.js runtime that Drizzle supports including:

 - Next.js
 - Fastify